Otellu/js-codespaces-tiny/README.md

-# ⚡ MERN Mini: Reddit-Style Upvote
+# ⚡ JS Mini: Reddit-Style Upvote

 Build a tiny Reddit-like feed with an upvote button that persists to MongoDB.